Last updated: 14APR2021 (see Changelog for details)

 - HDMI support

-- WiFi support (currently implemented in the GCWconnect app, but is untested)
+- WiFi support (currently implemented in the GCWconnect app)

 - Sharpness controls (formerly POWER + UP/DOWN)